Ibrahimoluc/UserInterFaceSpecs/README.md

 Under of it there will be attributes, which listed above, and components which get informations from users.

 Next to 'UserName', 'Display Name', 'Phone', 'Email' there will be textBoxes.
-User enters informations by them.
+User enters informations in them.

 For UserRoles there will be a bar.
 When user click on it, a list shown with values:
 'Guest', 'Admin', 'SuperAdmin'.
 User choose one of them.